 My first main finding is that women are about 10 percentage points less likely than men to continue in this environment when controlling for subjects' performance, the feedback they received, as well as self-reported characteristics.
 For men, the average probability of continuing is roughly 60%, while for women it is only about 50%.
-To better understand what is driving this gender gap in persistence, the experimental design allows us to disentangle the role of beliefs, preferences for additional feedback, and risk preferences.
+Notably, conditional on past test scores, women who received positive feedback are similarly likely to continue as men who received negative feedback.
+To shed light on the mechanisms driving this gender gap in behavior, I study the role of beliefs, preferences for additional feedback, and risk preferences.

-I first explore how people form beliefs about their future performance.
-Recall that continuing is only financially rewarding for subjects who pass the future IQ test.
-Gender differences in beliefs about performing well the future may be present at the stage of initial beliefs before feedback, may arise when people update their beliefs in response to feedback, or both.
-Furthermore, men and women may differ in how they extrapolate from past experiences when forming beliefs about their future; They could hold different beliefs about whether their past performance is predictive of their future success, and they could adjust these beliefs differently in response to ego-relevant feedback.
-A novel feature of the experimental design is that it allows us to disentangle these mechanisms by eliciting subjects' beliefs about their past and future performance both before and after receiving feedback.
+The first mechanism I explore is how people form beliefs about their future performance.
+Recall that continuing is only financially rewarding for those who achieve a high performance in the future (i.e., subjects who pass the future IQ test).
+While previous experiments have largely focused on gender differences in beliefs about people's past performance (see below), it is worth pointing out that men and women may differ in their perceptions of how predictive the past is of their future performance, and they could adjust these beliefs differently in response to ego-relevant feedback.
+A novel feature of my experimental design is that it allows us to differentiate if gender differences in confidence about one's future performance are present at the stage of initial beliefs before feedback, arise when people update their beliefs in response to feedback, or arise because men and women make different inferences about their future, given their beliefs about their past performance.
+This is achieved by eliciting subjects' beliefs about their past and future performance both before and after receiving feedback.
 Reporting true beliefs is incentivized.

 I find that women are less confident about passing the future IQ test both before and after receiving feedback, relative to men who performed equally well on the first IQ test.
-Interestingly, men are more confident about passing the future IQ test even compared to women who performed equally well on the first test and are similarly confident about their past performance.
-This suggests that men might discount how predictive their previous failures are, or over-weigh how predictive their previous successes are of their future performance - relative to equally performing women.
+Remarkably, men are more confident about passing the future IQ test even when compared to women who performed equally well on the first test and are similarly confident about their past performance.
+This novel insight suggests that men might discount how predictive their previous failures are, or over-weigh how predictive their previous successes are of their future performance, relative to women who previously performed equally well.
 Consequently, men's expected returns from persisting are higher.
 I find no evidence of gender differences in updating beliefs in response to feedback, however.
-Roughly one-third of the gender gap in persistence is attributable to gender differences in beliefs about passing the future test.
+Roughly one-third of the gender gap in persistence is attributable to gender differences in beliefs about one's future performance.

-To examine the outside validity of the gender differences in beliefs documented in the lab, I conduct a classroom field study.
-In this study, undergraduate students are asked to report beliefs about their past and future performance on midterm exams after taking the first exam, but before learning their grade.
+To examine the outside validity of the gender differences in beliefs documented in the lab in a less artificial context, I conduct a classroom field study.
+In this study, undergraduate students are asked to report beliefs about their past and future performance on midterm exams after completing the first midterm, but before learning their grades.
 Findings in the field are remarkably similar to the lab not only qualitatively but also in terms of the effect size.
-Controlling for past exam scores, women are less confident both about their past and future performance.
-Importantly, just as in the laboratory, men are found to make more optimistic projections of their future performance even when compared to women who performed equally well and are similarly confident about their past performance.
+Not only are men more confident about their future performance than women who performed equally well on the first midterm exam; Men also make more optimistic projections of their future performance even when compared to women who performed equally well and are similarly confident about their past performance.